Vietnam national football team: Rebuild under Kim Sang-sik (2024–present)

 In the 2024 ASEAN Championship, Vietnam was drawn in Group B with Indonesia, the Philippines, Myanmar and Laos.
-The Vietnam national football team has had an outstanding performance in the 2024 ASEAN Championship, showcasing their talent and dedication throughout the competition.
+The Vietnam national football team had an outstanding performance in the 2024 ASEAN Championship, showcasing their talent and dedication throughout the competition.
 They began their campaign in the group stage with a 4–1 victory over Laos.
 The team later grabbed a late 1–0 win over Indonesia, a 1–1 draw against Philippines, and finished the phase with a dominant 5–0 win over Myanmar.
+The victory against Myanmar saw Rafaelson making his debut and scoring two goals, becoming the first Vietnamese-naturalized player to score for the national team in an official match.
 The team concluded the group stage with a great record of three victories and one tie, allowing them to lead Group B with 10 points.
 This performance also gave them a two-place jump in FIFA ranking from 116th to 114th.

 Vietnam players and staff celebrating after winning the 2024 ASEAN Championship.

 In the semi-finals, Vietnam met Singapore in a two-game tie.
-The first leg concluded in a 2–0 victory for Vietnam, with goals from Nguyễn Tiến Linh and Nguyễn Xuân Son.
+The first leg concluded in a 2–0 victory for Vietnam, with goals from Nguyễn Tiến Linh and Rafaelson.
 The second leg ended with a score of 3–1 for Vietnam, thereby Vietnam won the right to play in the final with a total score of 5–1 after two matches against Singapore.
 In the finals, Vietnam met Thailand in a two-game tie.
-The first leg concluded in a 2–1 victory for Vietnam, with two goals from Nguyễn Xuân Son.
+The first leg concluded in a 2–1 victory for Vietnam, with two goals from Rafaelson.
 The second leg ended with a dramatic 3–2 victory for Vietnam, defeating Thailand with a total score of 5–3 after two matches, and Vietnam won the ASEAN Championship for the third time after more than six years of waiting.